Cape Town gets a quirky makeover from an illustrator this July

 Some of our favourite ways to get the adrenaline pumping

 Feeling a bit bored with the monotony of day-to-day life?
-Here are nine ways to get your adrenaline pumping.
+Here are eight ways to get your adrenaline pumping.
 From underwater shark encounters to paragliding over Lion’s Head – there’s something for everyone.

 SHARK CAGE DIVING WITH WHITE SHARK DIVING CO.

 Swim with the Atlantic’s most ferocious predator just off the coast of Gansbaai, the shark cage diving capital of the world.
 With White Shark Diving Co., a popular and responsible tour operator, as your guide, you get the chance to tread just inches from these notorious predators.
 Whether you count it as the ultimate adrenalin rush or the most daredevil-ish thing you’ve ever done, diving with these ancient animals is a once-in-a-lifetime experience.
 White Shark Diving Co. also offers breaching cruises, an activity that affords visitors a rare opportunity to see these creatures jump out of the water.